samthemogul/pass-hash/README.md

 - **Offline Mode**: Access your passwords even when you're offline.
 - **Cross-Platform**: Use the app on multiple devices with synchronization.

-## In Development

-This application is still in development.
-Stay tuned to know when it is released.